 In 2018-2019, some regional contaminants committees identified the need for new information on contaminant levels in certain wildlife species that are important to the traditional diet of Indigenous Peoples.
 These priority species are identified in the following sections under research.

 The focal ecosystem for the purpose of research is: Range of the Porcupine caribou herd.

 The Porcupine caribou herd (sampled in Yukon) and the Qamanirjuaq Caribou herd (sampled from Arviat) are monitored annually for mercury and inorganic elements.
-NEW – samples will also be analyzed for PBDEs (including deca-BDE), PFOS and PFCAs.
+Samples will also be analyzed for PBDEs (including deca-BDE), PFOS and PFCAs.
 One or two other herds will be monitored each year for mercury, inorganic elements, PBDEs, PFOS and PFCAs This monitoring is led by Mary Gamberg, Gamberg Consulting, Whitehorse, Yukon.

 The following bullets outline research priorities in terrestrial ecosystems: